Kartikei-12/Connect-N/README.md

 *  Tests in python 3.7 on Windows OS(by developer).
 *  API: used [flask](http://flask.pocoo.org/) for API development.
 *  Using [flask-migrate](https://pypi.org/project/Flask-Migrate/) for database migration.
+*  Using [httpie](https://pypi.org/project/httpie/) for API calls and testing, similar to postman.

 ## Installation